 Wardley Mapping AI

-The generic Wardley Map (attached) has a vertical value chain.
-This shows the components we use to create value by satisfying user needs.
-The horizontal axis shows how much certainty — or lack of it — we have about these components.
+The simple Wardley Map (attached) has a vertical axis, showing the components we deploy to satisfy user needs and create value.
+The horizontal axis shows how much certainty — or lack of it — we have about each component.
 The question we will use this map to answer is: what moves should we be making with AI?

-- Focus on AI ‘above the line’ (ATL) — launching new solutions for users with AI agents, or replacing existing solutions with ones cheaper for us to provide?
+- Should we focus on AI ‘above the line’ — replacing existing solutions with AI pilots that are cheaper for us to provide?

-- Focus on using AI ‘below the line’ (BTL) — improving the reliability and cost of the underlying components we use, perhaps by plugging them into an LLM?
+- Or, should we focus on using AI ‘below the line’ — using AI as infrastructure to improve the reliability of underlying components by connecting with an LLM?

-These discussions are taking place across industries worldwide today.
-Yet few do so with a map.
-They’re all trying to find their way blindfolded — with no awareness of their landscape or how it’s changing — hoping that their next moves are the right ones.
-But with a map we get that all-important context:
+Discussions such as these are taking place across industries worldwide today.
+Yet, few do so with a map — trying to find their way blindfolded with no awareness of their landscape or how it’s changing — hoping that their next moves are the right ones.
+But with a map we can get that all-important context:

-- The AI agent is on the extreme left of the map, meaning it’s full of uncertainty.
-We should tread carefully here — perhaps being a fast follower, waiting for AI agents to become more reliable first?
+- The AI pilot is on the left of the map, meaning it’s full of uncertainty.
+We should tread carefully here — perhaps being a fast follower, waiting for AI pilots to become more reliable first.

 - The LLM is on the right, meaning there’s a high degree of certainty about it.
-This is the direction the market is heading.
-Can we gain an advantage over rivals by being a first mover here?
+We now know the direction the market is heading — so can we gain an advantage over rivals by being a first mover.

-With a map of our landscape we can clearly see our options for action and understand where the uncertainty is.
-Now we can make choices appropriate for us — those that align with the amount of risk we’re prepared to take on — rather than blindly following others, and hoping it’s not down a dead end, or off a cliff.
+With a map of our landscape we can clearly see our options for action and where the uncertainty is.
+Now we can make choices appropriate for us — those that align with the amount of risk we’re prepared to take on — rather than blindly following others, hoping it’s not leading us off a cliff.

 Quick Test

-If they can’t explain it simply, then it’s time to get a map.
+If they can’t answer, then it’s time to get a map.

 What Next?